Registration Frequently Asked Questions

 While we cannot determine if a seat will ever become available, you may want to double–check that there aren't any other reasons preventing you from being registered from the wait list.
 If you are enrolled in another section of the same class or another class that meets at that same time, make sure you set up your wait list registration by using the Swap functionality.
 Otherwise, Catalyst won't know that you wish to drop that class if a wait list seat becomes available.

-Catalyst Errors and How to Fix Them
+Catalyst Error Messages and How to Fix Them

 If you received an error when adding, dropping, or withdrawing from a class, you should be able to find that error—and the solution—below.